 As a result, vacant land appraisals can actually cost more than traditional real estate appraisals.
 Depending on the details of the property, land appraisals can end up being more thorough and much tougher including an analysis of the highest and best use along with a considerable number of photographs.
 Appraising a larger tract of land that can be repurposed for any of several different uses may be more difficult than a home where the use is predetermined for you.
 The normal appraisal approaches don't work with land in many cases.

 Risk can be a scary thing for an investor, and the value of an acre can be quite subjective.
 Since everyone needs a residence, but not everyone needs land, there's tends to be an absence of data when it comes to land.
 But there is hope!
-Fortunately for buyers, there are reliable factors you can use to reduce some of the risk and feel reasonably secure when it comes to valuing land.
+Fortunately for people looking to buy land for sale, there are reliable factors you can use to reduce some of the risk and feel reasonably secure when it comes to valuing land.

 Are utilities, septic systems, or any wells available to serve the property?
 This is one of the reasons buyers walk away from a deal.
 Although the cost of putting in utilities such as electricity varies depending on location, you can bet it's going to be somewhat expensive.
 So whether or not the property already has these modern-day necessities can affect the value considerably.

 The more freedom a buyer has to develop their land, the greater the potential value.
 Local governments designate various zones for different uses of land.
 It's very important to know what the land can be used for, especially what use is ideal.
-Can you build a structure like a manufacturing facility, office, or house?
+Is it commercial land where you build a structure like a manufacturing facility, office, or house?
 If it can be built on, are there height restrictions?
 What's the soil like?
-Could it be used for farming?
-Can you use it recreationally?
+Is it agricultural land that could be used for farming?
+Can you use it as hunting land or some type of recreational activity?
 Are there mineral commodities that can be mined?
 If the zoning of property you’re interested in doesn’t match up with your plans, it’s possible you can have it rezoned.
 If this is something you're interested in, check out our article detailing how to rezone land.

 How desirable the property is can impact what someone is willing to pay for it (or if they're willing to pay anything at all).
 Is it waterfront land?
 Does it have “curb appeal?”
 What's the condition of the lot?
 Is it attractive from every angle?
 How difficult would it be for you to sell the property in the future?
 This will play a role as buyers look at the area and envision what they can do with it.